MikeAScott/terraform-tutorials/README.md

 ``` bash
 terraform destroy
 ```
-You can always recreate everythin in a couple of minutes :)
+You can always recreate everything in a couple of minutes :)

 ---